Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Why Proper Cat Food and Water Bowl Placement is Important

 In the wild, cats don’t like to eat and drink in places where they can’t watch for predators and rivals.
-While it may seem trivial to fuss over where to place your pet cat’s food and water bowls, it’s important to put some thought into it.
+While it may seem trivial to fuss over where to place your pet cat’s food and water bowls, it’s important to consider it.

-By nature, cats prefer eating in peace and in places where they can see what’s going on around them to keep themselves safe.
-Cats dislike eating and drinking in spots where there’s lots of foot traffic, noise, and distractions.
+By nature, cats prefer eating in peace and where they can see what’s happening around them to keep themselves safe.
+Cats dislike eating and drinking in spots with heavy foot traffic, noise, and distractions.

-If your cat is a picky eater like many cats are, he may be particular about where his food and water bowls are placed too.
-You certainly want your cat to eat well and to drink plenty of water to stay hydrated so put some thought into where you should place his food and water bowls.
-Pick a spot that gives him a clear view of his surroundings and one that allows him to move freely between the two bowls.
+If your cat is a picky eater like many cats, they may be particular about where the food and water bowls are placed, too.
+You certainly want your cat to eat well and drink plenty of water to stay hydrated.
+Pick a spot that provides a clear view of the surroundings and allows them to move freely between the two bowls.

 Conclusion

-Even though it’s easy to simply put your cat’s food and water bowls down on the floor in a random place, you shouldn’t do that!
+Even though it is easy to put your cat’s food and water bowls on the floor in a random place, you should not do that!
 Cats don’t like eating and drinking in places they don’t feel safe and secure.
-Therefore, you should place your cat’s food and water bowls in a location that’s away from the hustle and bustle of your everyday life so your little pal can eat in peace and quiet.
+Therefore, you should place your cat’s food and water bowls in a location that is away from the hustle and bustle of your everyday life so your little pal can eat in peace.
 Hopefully, one of these ideal places for cat food and water bowls is the right solution for you and your beloved cat.

 Related Articles